adamglowacki/systemd/notes.md

 Now we can do it without being root.

+Since we are not `root`, we put our service files inside our home directory.

 ---

 This is how we can specify a simple long-running background service.

+We redirected all the stdout and stderr to a single file (no file rotation).
+We could make use of journald (a component of systemd to collect logs) but it I don't understand how it works on our servers.
+We don't have root so can't even investigate further...

+This process will be restarted if it dies.
+We can `kill` it and it will be resurrected after up to 3 seconds.

+`WantedBy=` introduces some kind of dependency management.
+It says our service should be run (if enabled) after the "default" target.

+---

+This dependency is later shown in filesystem with symlinks.

+---

+This is how we can specify a different kind of service.
+Here a single command starts a process, another one stops it.

+Unfortunately in this case there is no monitoring since systemd has no idea which process was started by the start command.
+As a result, we can kill PostgreSQL manually but `systemctl` will still show it as running.

+---

+Why `enable-linger`?
+Otherwise the services can't be started at the time of the boot.
+If we start a service, we can log out and it's still running.
+But before we log in for the first time after system boot -- no service would be started.

+Why `daemon-reload`?
+Because without it systemd wouldn't reread the service files.

+If we just `enable` a service (without `--now`) it will be run on next boot (or whatever we defined as activation), not right now.

+`stop` doesn't disable `disable`.
+It just temporarily stops the running service.
+It will be launched the next time it's activated.

+---

+We need a service activated at boot.
+But essentially systemd was designed to postpone starting some of the services as much as possible to provide faster boots.
+For example a service can be started when somebody opens a connection to a socket (a bit like `inetd` program in the past).

+---

+Services are just one kind of the resources administered by systemd.

+---

+Systemd has grown to huge size.
+It hijacks all the Linux components, in my opinion.
+It's muuuuuch more than init process implementation.
+It tries to manage the whole OS.
+Even VMs!

+---

 Why init scripts are not perfect:
 * everything has to be written manually, from scratch